- CAPSTONE Overview

 Daniel Wagner, a scientist with the Papahānaumokuākea Marine National Monument, gingerly removes a deep coral from the collection basket on the Deep Discoverer remotely operated vehicle.
 Image courtesy of Art Howard/NOAA Office of Ocean Exploration and Research, 2015 Hohonu Moana.
-Download larger version (768 kb).
+Download larger version (768 KB).

 In July 2015, a team of NOAA and partners initiated the ‘Campaign to Address Pacific monument Science, Technology, and Ocean NEeds (CAPSTONE)’.
 CAPSTONE is a major multi-year foundational science effort focused on deepwater areas of U.S. marine protected areas in the central and western Pacific.
 The investment provides timely, actionable information to support decision making based on reliable and authoritative science.
 It also serves as an opportunity for the nation to highlight the uniqueness and importance of these national symbols of ocean conservation.

 As with all Okeanos Explorer expeditions, telepresence technology will allow anyone to follow CAPSTONE expeditions online in real time.
-All data collections are freely accessible from NOAA within 60 days of collection.

 Why Pacific Marine Protected Areas?